 RASHFORD TO SCORE ANYTIME

 Wolves will want to kick start their league campaign with a home win over a Manchester United side that they beat twice at Molineux last year.
 On the other hand, United will be full of confidence after their opening day win, but playing Wolves away will be a different proposition.

 These sides last met in the Premier League in April and Wolves took the three points by winning the game 2-1.
 The match at Old Trafford finished in a 1-1 draw.

 The Red Devils just about take the historical head to head by winning 39 of the 84 fixtures between the sides, while Wolves have managed 31 victories and there have been 14 draws.

 Wolves will want to kick off their league campaign with a home win after their opening day goalless draw with Leicester, but will face a team looking to build on an impressive victory over Chelsea on the weekend.
 New signing Patrick Cutrone will be in contention for a starting role after coming off the bench in that 0-0 draw with the Foxes.

 For Manchester United, this match will be a good test of their seasonal aspirations as last year they were beaten twice in Molineux by Wolves.
 If they can leave the Black Country with a win that will go a long way to quietening some of the unhappy voices that grew loud due to the lack of attacking signings in the transfer window, however they will face a hungry and energetic team that will fight for every ball.

 Darren Williamson is an experienced football writer and tipster, covering everything from the Premier League to League Two.
 Darren also closely follows European football, cricket, and tennis and lives just outside London with his family.
 He counts music, food and travel among his non-sporting interests, but can’t go too long without taking in a sporting event or two.

-All Predictions by Darren Williamson
+All Reviews by Darren Williamson